 An effective men’s ministry in a local church is not only a word based ministry but it is a ministry that teaches men accountability.
 In the Old Testament the statement “In those days there was no king in Israel: every man did that which was right in his own eyes” is made two times in the book of Judges (Judges 17:6 and 21:25).
 The Children of Israel lived there lives not wanting to be accountable to Jehovah God.
-The people later on would asked the Prophet Samuel for a king because they wanted to be like the other nations who had their own.
-However their request for a king was not because they wanted to be a nation who would be accountable to one who ruled over them but their request was their way of rejecting the rule of God in their lives (1 Samuel 8:4-7).
-The people wanted to keep Jehovah as a sign but not paying no tribute Him as the one had brought them out of Egypt, across the Red Sea and into the Promise Land of Canaan.
+The people, later on, asked the Prophet Samuel for a king because they wanted to be like the other nations who had their own.
+However, their request for a king was not because they wanted to be a nation who would be accountable to a man who ruled over them but their request was their way of rejecting the rule of God in their lives (1 Samuel 8:4-7).
+The people wanted to keep Jehovah as a sign but not paying tribute to Him as the one had brought them out of Egypt and across the Red Sea.
 Sadly our nation has gone down this same dark and destructive path where men don’t want to be accountable to others or to the true and living God.

 In a men’s ministry as the word of God transforms the hearts of men, a desire to live one life accountable to God is birth on the inside of a man.
 Not only will the men who come regularly every month learn to live a life of being accountable but they will also learn to become accountable to each other.
-When you see your brother struggling in his marriage, there is in understanding that you are not in someone business but you have committed yourself to be your brother’s keeper.
-When a man’s son has gotten involved with drugs, attempted suicide and gang activity, as a men’s ministry we rally together declaring to the enemy that you will not have own brother’s son.
+When you see your brother struggling in his marriage, there is an understanding between men who are accountable that you are not in someone business but you are there to be your brother’s keeper.
+When a man’s son has gotten involved with drugs, attempted suicide and gang activity, as a men’s ministry we rally together declaring to the enemy that you will not have our brother’s son.
 An effective men’s ministry will not only help men to have a relationship with the God of their salvation but it will also help them to be accountable to one another.
 In Proverbs 27:17, the word of God says that “Iron sharpeneth iron; so a man sharpeneth the countenance of his friend”.

 A Place of Confidentiality

 I have been involved in men’s ministry for over twenty years encouraging, challenging and pouring into men lives.
-I believe now more than ever we need a men ministries that are committed to leave no man behind in the battle of his own struggles.
-It is critical for a men’s ministry to value the importance of confidentiality among those who are a part of the meeting and not a place of gossip and post onto Face book about your brother weakness.
+I believe now more than ever we need men ministries that are committed to leaving no man behind in the battle of his struggles.
+It is critical for men’s ministry to value the importance of confidentiality among those who are a part of the meeting and not a place to get source material to post on Facebook.
 The Apostle Paul said to the Galatians believers in Galatians 6:1 that “if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted”.
-Having confidentiality is a sacred trust among men which they seek to restore one another in a spirit of meekness when someone has been overtaken in their fault.
+Having confidentiality is a sacred trust among men which they seek to restore one another in a spirit of meekness when someone has been overtaken by their fault.
 The word meekness means strength under control.
-If we fail to restore a person in meekness, the Apostle Paul warns us that we too can also be tempted to fall to our own short coming.
-I encourage every Apostle, Pastor and men’s leader to seek the Lord for His guidance so that we can become better fishers of men so that we will impact the lives of men in the church and in the world.
+If we fail to restore a person in meekness, the Apostle Paul warns us that we too can also be tempted to fall to our own shortcoming.
+I encourage every Apostle, Pastor, and men’s leader to seek the Lord for His guidance so that we can become better fishers of men so that we will impact the lives of men in the church and in the world.